deathlesz/habit-tracker/docs/feature-set.md

 ### All habits

-When **all** the habits planned for the day are completed, a light and the message `Day N is complete!` are displayed on the screen.
+When **all** the habits planned for the day are completed, a fire icon and the message `Day N is complete!` are displayed on the screen.

 In the stats for all habits, the current day is marked as `All completed`, the series of great days continues.